 This is an important topic with respect to the various Government exams conducted in the country, and aspirants must carefully consider going through this article and prepare themselves accordingly.

 In this article, you shall know about what the Indian Financial system is, its components and how it helps in the economic growth of a country.
 Also, get some Sample Questions on Indian Financial System further below in this article.

 Indian Financial System – An Overview

 The services that are provided to a person by the various Financial Institutions like banks, insurance companies, pensions, funds, etc. constitute the financial system.

 Given below are the features of the Indian Financial system:

 - It plays a vital role in the economic development of the country as it encourages both savings and investment

-- It helps in mobilizing and allocating one’s savings
+- It helps in mobilising and allocating one’s savings

 - It facilitates the expansion of financial institutions and markets

 - Plays a key role in capital formation

 - It helps forms a link between the investor and the one saving

 - It is also concerned with the Provision of funds